openvinotoolkit/npu_plugin/src/vpux_compiler/docs/generated/dialect/VPUIP.md

 # 'VPUIP' Dialect

 VPU NN RunTime Dialect
-The `VPUIP` Dialect represents NN RunTime IR in terms of MLIR framework.
+The **VPUIP Dialect** represents NN RunTime IR in terms of MLIR framework.

+It allows to work with the graph schema inside MLIR framework:

+* Validate it.
+* Perform additional low level transformations/optimizations.

+It handles such VPU-specifics as:

+* Memory/executors hierarchy.
+* HW barriers notion.
+* Supported operation set.

 [TOC]